jaeyow/fullstack-developer/_posts/2019-03-30-umbraco-and-docker-meant-to-be.md

 > 	<figcaption>Finding the container's IP address is easy</figcaption>
 > </figure>

 1. If you followed all the instructions, your Umbraco installation should have completed successfully!
 Now you can go and give yourself a pat on the back.
-You now have a Docker-based development environment that you can distibute among your team to help you become productive in no time at all.
+You now have a Docker-based development environment that you can distribute among your team to help you become productive in no time at all.
     <figure>
 	    <a href="../images/umbraco-and-docker/umbraco-install-3.JPG"><img src="../images/umbraco-and-docker/umbraco-install-3.JPG"></a>
 	    <figcaption>Figure: Umbraco installation completed!</figcaption>